monicahq/monica/readme.md

 Each time the schema of the database changes, you need to run again the migrations and the seeders by running the two commands above.

+If you want to connect directly to Monica's MySQL instance read [_Connecting to MySQL inside of a Docker container_](./docs/database/connecting.md).

 ### Front-end

 #### Bower